appilon/tfplugin/cmd/upgrade/README.md

 ```
 $ GO111MODULE=on go mod vendor
 ```

+#### Fix go get (and go generate) behavior now that we are module aware
+.travis.yml and the makefile will need to have all `go get`, `go generate`, and specifically `gometaliner --install` commands prefixed with `GO111MODULE=off`.
+This is because TravisCI will default to module mode, fetching CLI tools will fail in this mode.
+Alternatively you could just configure the whole environment for module mode off.
+As of writing `tfplugin` does not perform this (it can easily just haven't gotten to it).

 #### Purge govendor usage (or any other dependency manager)
 Most providers were managed with `govendor` and even if they weren't there is likely some remnant of it in the project makefile and/or travis config.